Azure/AnalyticsinaBox/src/bicep-deployment/Pattern5/README.md

 1. Go to the Azure DevOps and create a new Pipeline.
 Choose Github and map the yml file from the Github repo
    ![yml_pipeline](./images/DevopsPipeline.jpg)
 1. Save and Run.
-The pipeline will prompt SQL Server password, the Object ID of the Service Principal, the User Email for SQL AAD authentication, and the Object ID for that same user.
+The pipeline will prompt for SQL Server password, the Object ID of the Service Principal, your AAD user email SQL AAD authentication, and the Object ID for your user account.
    ![pipeline_parameter](./images/RunParameters.jpg)
 1. Here are the resources that will be created after deployment:
 ![Azure_Resources](./images/Resources.jpg)

 ## Post Deployment

-1. Give the AAD user account Owner access to the Synapse Workspace in the Azure portal.
+1. Give your AAD user account Owner access to the Synapse Workspace in the Azure portal.
 Wait a few minutes to give your tenant time to update the access before continuing to the next step.
-1. Add the AAD use account as the Synapse Workspace Admin in Synapse Studio.
-Otherwise, the user will not be able to see the pipelines and the other components when you open the synapse workspace.
+1. Add your AAD use account as the Synapse Workspace Admin in Synapse Studio.
+Otherwise, you will not be able to see the pipelines and the other artifacts when you open the Synapse workspace.
 Synapse workspace > Access Control -> add your logged in account as "Synapse Administrator"
 1. Give the Synapse Managed Identity access to the Azure SQL DBs.
     1. Connect to the Azure SQL DB Server in SQL Server Management Studio or Azure Data Studio ***using AAD authentication***.
     1. Connect to the WideWorldImporters database and run the following commands: